department-of-veterans-affairs/va.gov-team/products/platform/automated_code_quality/readme.md

 ## Version Notes:
 ### Release v1.2 Sprint 20 (04-02-20)

 - ESLint - Publish and setup the second set of standard linting rules for [trial](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/engineering/frontend/eslint/new-rule-release-notes.md) for the next 4 weeks.
 Feedback from VFS teams will be collected during this period.
-Please use the tag @frontend-review-group or message any of the front-end tools team members in Slack and provide us with your feedback.
+Please use the tag @platform-release-tools or message any of the release tools team members in Slack and provide us with your feedback.
 ---
 ### Release v1.1 Sprint 21 (03-30-20)
 - ESLint - First set of standard linting rules are [enforced](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/engineering/frontend/eslint/new-rule-release-notes.md#SonarJS-deployed-rules)